 The church committee said they hire an engineer and a contractor to design and build the facility for them and they relied on them to prevent these types of problems.

 The engineer said he following all the guidelines and regulations required of the City.
-He even said his design did not allow the storm water to leave the site at higher rate than before the facility was constructed.
+He even said his design did not allow the storm water to leave the site at a higher rate than before they constructed the facility.

 Being a hydrology expert, it was clear very quickly that the water was collected from the the 10 acres, put into a detention pond and discharged at a rate equal or less than the discharge rate was before the development.

-After analyzing the stormwater flow, it was determine that the detention pond was not constructed in accordance with the design and that the pond should be expanded to comply with the approved plans.
+After analyzing the stormwater flow, it was determined that the detention pond was not constructed in accordance with the design and that the pond should be expanded to comply with the approved plans.